cacciaviti/Linux_video_autotranscoder/README.md

 ## Convert back videos exported from resolve to H264
 If you are using Davinci Resolve you may want to have a H264 version of the video you just exported to watch them on more devices like phones, TVs, players, etc. <br />
-!!IMPORTANT!!
+#### !!IMPORTANT!! <br />
 Make sure you are exporting your video from resolve as DNxHD, otherwhise it may not work as expected. <br />

 ![immagine](https://github.com/user-attachments/assets/2f81d7ed-5bef-448c-83eb-cdf73b735a42)